jdlib/JDBX/UserGuide.md

 context.
 If based on a `SQLException` it also contains a enum `JdbxExeption.SqlExType` to classify the the `SQLException`.

 ## <a name="single-cmd"></a>8.
-Running a single command
+Run a single command

-If you only want to run a single SQL query or DML update you can use the static helper methods in class `org.jdbx.Jdbx` to avoid explicit creation and closing of statement objects.
+If you only want to run a single SQL query or DML update you can use the convenience methods in class `org.jdbx.Jdbx` which handle creation and closing of a statement object.

     Connection con = ...